LivCodes/lecture-history-F2020/017-errors-debugging-best-practices/README.md

 ## Reading Error Messages
-* In coding, it's called "throwing an error"
+* In coding, it's called "throwing an error" [img](https://thumbs.dreamstime.com/b/hot-potato-20892390.jpg)
+* Interpretting errors - Read the error message AND the line number;

 #### ReferenceError
 Creates an instance representing an error that occurs when de-referencing an invalid reference.